E-ACT Modern Slavery Statement 2020-2021

 Procurement is subject to internal audit review, as well as assessed by our external auditors annually.
 We are moving towards the predominance of contracts being appointed via frameworks which meet the requirements of the Modern Slavery Act 2015.
 In addition, we are utilising tenders across the business with a requirement for Modern Slavery Reporting should the bidders meet the reporting threshold.

-Statutory safeguarding practices and their impact on keeping children safe are audited via peer review regionally and specifically through the work of Internal Audit team.
+Statutory safeguarding practices and impact on keeping children safe are formally reviewed by the two Regional Safeguarding Leaders and audited through the work of Internal Audit Team.

-Every member of staff, whether or not they are based in an academy, is trained on the policy (either in person or via e-learning) and is required to declare annually that they have read and understood the same.
+Every member of staff, whether or not they are based in an academy, is trained on the policy (either in person or via e-learning) and is required to declare annually that they have read and understood the policy and their training.
 In addition, E-ACT also has a Whistleblowing Policy which enables those with concerns about any wrongdoing or breaches of law, to raise these concerns in confidence without fear of disciplinary action.

-We are satisfied that through our robust safeguarding training that staff could identify and act appropriately for at risk pupils, staff and contractors.
+Throughout the year the annual safeguarding training plan across the Trust includes a detailed focus upon on early identification of those at risk of exploitation and training to help all staff know what to do if they become aware of any potential risks.
+We are fully satisfied that through our robust safeguarding training that staff could identify and act appropriately for at risk pupils, staff and contractors.

-We will also review our process for raising concerns to ensure that there are clearly signposted avenues to report concerns of whistleblowing or modern slavery which are available to all users of our estates.
+We evaluate our processes for raising concerns to ensure that there are clearly identified ways to report concerns of whistleblowing or modern slavery which are available to all users of our estates.

 Signed: Jane Millward, CEO and Accounting Officer for E-ACT

-Approved by the Board of Trustees on the 11 day of February 2020
+Approved by the Board of Trustees on 10 February 2021